qlik-oss/ci-tools/action-releaser-dispatch/README.md

 # action-releaser-dispatch

-Make GitHub dispatch call with `draft-release` event to trigger release process.
+Make GitHub dispatch call with `release` event to trigger release process.

 The action will only trigger if the required environment variable `VERSION` is semantic version `vX.Y.Z`, if not then it will continue without error.